India-US ties: Beyond 'Howdy Modi', USD 6 billion worth defence deals on the table

 [The diplomatic meticulousness behind Article 370's revocation]

 Bilateral exercises held annually include Malabar (naval exercise that also includes Japan), Cope-India (Air Force), Yudh Abhyas (Army) and Vajra Prahar (Special Forces), Shringla said.
 India also participates in the annual RIMPAC exercises as well as in Red Flag exercises which are US-led multinational exercises.
-Indian defense procurements from the US have also seen a tremendous growth, he said.
+Indian defence procurements from the US have also seen tremendous growth, he said.
 "We have also instituted the 2+2 Dialogue - a joint meeting between the Foreign and Defense Ministers of the two countries," the Indian diplomat said.
 The two countries also engage through Trilateral Summit level meetings between India, the US and Japan as well as Quadrilateral DG-level meetings between India, the US, Japan and Australia.

-"It is worth mentioning that we also have a bilateral maritime security dialogue and several other defense cooperation dialogue mechanisms," Shringla said.
-"A key area that has seen close bilateral cooperation is counter-terrorism.
+"It is worth mentioning that we also have a bilateral maritime security dialogue and several other defence cooperation dialogue mechanisms," Shringla said.
+"A key area that has seen close bilateral cooperation in counter-terrorism.
 We have a Joint Working Group on Counter-terrorism (JWGCT) and a Designations Dialogue.
 This cooperation also spills over into multilateral fora.
-"The listing of the Jaish-e-Mohammed (JeM) leader Masood Azhar by the UN Security Council in May 2019, in the wake of the Pulwama terrorist attack, is one such instance," he said.
+"The listing of the Jaish-e-Mohammed (JeM) leader Masood Azhar by the UN Security Council on May 2019, in the wake of the Pulwama terrorist attack, is one such instance," he said.